paulfioravanti/dotfiles/README.md

 ## dotfiles

-My configuration files to bootstrap a new macOS machine for web development.
+My configuration files for web development, and scripts to bootstrap a macOS machine.

 Set up for use with [rcm][rcm].